wisnuciwun/learn-laravel-1/README.md

 add @vite([]) to the blade

-how to create controller :
+## how to create controller :

 php artisan make:controller PagesController

 php artisan make:controller PostController --resource

-how to create model :
+## how to create model :

 php artisan make:model Post -m

-how to migrate :
+## how to migrate :

 php artisan migrate

-how to use tinker :
+## how to use tinker :

 php artisan tinker

+## how to use laravel collective :

+composer require laravelcollective/html

 App\Models\Post::count()